yandex-cloud/docs/en/lockbox/quickstart.md

 ### Get the content of the secret {#payload}

-To get the content of the secret, access it using the API.
+To get the content of the secret, access it using the {% if lang == "ru" and audience != "internal" %}[API](../glossary/rest-api.md){% else %}API{% endif %}.
 If you make a request without specifying a version, the content of the current (latest) version is returned.

 You can use this logic in scripts, services, and applications where you need to use the content of your secret.